 After a warm lemon tea drink and soothing foot bath, we headed for a steam room and shower, all contained in the luxurious couples treatment room.
 Then we were indulged with an hour long massage that included Balinese massage techniques before plunging into a giant, rose petal filled bath (also in our spa suite) as we sipped on sweet tea and ate fruit and vegan mochi to revive ourselves.

-It was one of the best spa experiences we’ve had the pleasure to try.
+It really was one of the best spa experiences ever

 Check-in to the Regent Taipei for a city centre luxury break where your expectations will be exceeded.
 Sample delicious vegan food at breakfast, lunch and dinner from a choice of their restaurants, enjoying food from around the globe (including traditional Taiwanese food too).